juxor/afaq/markdown/secH2.md

 state has evolved to execute that role.
 In the words of Rudolf Rocker:

 > _"social institutions . . . do not arise arbitrarily, but are called into
-being by special needs to serve definite purposes . . .
-The newly arisen possessing classes had need of a political instrument of power to maintain their economic and social privileges over the masses of their own people . . .
+> being by special needs to serve definite purposes . . .
+The newly arisen
+> possessing classes had need of a political instrument of power to maintain
+> their economic and social privileges over the masses of their own people . .
-Thus arose the appropriate social conditions for the evolution of the modern state, as the organ of political power of privileged castes and classes for the forcible subjugation and oppression of the non-possessing classes . . .
+> .
+Thus arose the appropriate social conditions for the evolution of the
+> modern state, as the organ of political power of privileged castes and
+> classes for the forcible subjugation and oppression of the non-possessing
-Its external forms have altered in the course of its historical development, but its functions have always been the same . . .
-And just as the functions of the bodily organs of . . . animals cannot be arbitrarily altered, so that, for example, one cannot at will hear with his eyes and see with his ears, so also one cannot at pleasure transform an organ of social oppression into an instrument for the liberation of the oppressed.
-The state can only be what it
+> classes . . .
+Its external forms have altered in the course of its
+> historical development, but its functions have always been the same . . .
+> And just as the functions of the bodily organs of . . . animals cannot be
+> arbitrarily altered, so that, for example, one cannot at will hear with his
+> eyes and see with his ears, so also one cannot at pleasure transform an
+> organ of social oppression into an instrument for the liberation of the
+> oppressed.
+The state can only be what it is: the defender of mass-
-is: the defender of mass-exploitation and social privileges, and creator of privileged classes."_ [**Anarcho-Syndicalism**, pp. 14-5]
+> exploitation and social privileges, and creator of privileged classes."_ [
+> **Anarcho-Syndicalism** , pp. 14-5]

 As such, a new form of society, one based on the participation of all in the affairs of society (and a classless society can be nothing else) means the end